Brooke rifle: Brooke smoothbores

 Brooke designed a series of smoothbores that were produced in small numbers by the Selma and Tredegar foundries.
-Selma re-bored five flawed 6.4-inch blanks as 8-inch double-banded guns, one of which survives in Selma, Alabama.
+Selma re-bored five flawed 6.4-inch blanks as 8-inch double-banded guns, one of which (S26) survives mounted in a cemetery in Gainesville, Alabama.
 Brooke's 1863 report to Secretary Mallory shows a plate of an unbanded 8-inch smoothbore, but nothing further is known of it.
 Similar attempts to bore out flawed 7-inch gun blocks to 9 in smoothbores were unsuccessful.
 Seven 10 in double-banded guns were cast by Selma and four by Tredegar in 1864.
 Two survive, one of which is a trophy from CSS Columbia in the Washington Navy Yard.
 Selma cast twelve 11-inch double-banded smoothbores in 1864, although only eight were shipped.
 One survives in Columbus, Georgia.
 In 1863 and 1864 two 11-inch triple-banded guns were cast by Tredegar, but none are known to survive.